Azure/kusto-adx-cse/SynapseInsiders/AdvancedKQLParser/README.md

 | * | Checksum delimiter |
 | last two character | here if you [run an XOR checksum](https://www.scadacore.com/tools/programming-calculators/online-checksum-calculator/) check of the payload (i.e. What is between the **$** and the **\***) or (**GNGGA,001043.00,4404.14036,N,12118.85961,W,1,12,0.98,1113.0,M,-21.3,M**) you will get "**47**" as the hex value.  |

+### **Reminder:** How to read KQL code blocks

+There will be a lot of code in this lab, it's therefore important to remind everyone how to read code blocks.

+- Every line that is separated from the one above by a carriage return is considered in the same code block.
+This will be made evident by the fact that the line is highlited in light blue in the editor.
+- Every **"let"** command that must be included in a code block will be:
+    - written at the top of the main script
+    - Be separated by a single carriage return from the main script
+    - Have as its last character a semicolon **";"**

 ## The architecture
 Below is the high level overview of what you will build:
 ![High level architecture](/SynapseInsiders/AdvancedKQLParser/Images/NMEA%20Parser.png)

+## The sample data

+The sample data used for this training was generated using an NMEA generator where one can simulate a trip.
+In our case, the data represents a road trip from Quebec City, Canada to Detroit MI.
+The Dataset comprises of only three NMEA sentence types: GGA, RMC and GSA.
+This lab will demo how to handle the first two types and challenge you to handle the last one.

 ## The build